adaltas/node-each/README.md

   The first argument is optional and indicate wether or not you want the iteration to run in `sequential`, `parallel` or `concurrent` mode.
 See below for more details about the different modes.
+- `promise`
+  Return a Javascript promise called on error or completion.
 - `push(item)` or `push(key, value)`
   Add array elements or key/value pairs at the end of iteration.
 - `repeat()`